 Assistance is requested to locate Derek Adams from Byron/Hanover who has been missing since December 28.
-Update: The organized search will resume on Sunday morning, January 22, meeting at the Byron Town Office at 8:30 am.
-Volunteers are asked to bring shovels and probe poles.
-For specific information contact Daryl Gurney, 207-233-7636.
-Anyone with knowledge about Derek Adams' location please call the Oxford County Sheriff's Office at 1-800-743-1421.
-Click HERE for a recent news article.
+Persons wishing to participate in the continuing search may contact Daryl Gurney 207-233-7636 for information.
+Anyone with knowledge about Derek Adams' disappearance please call the Oxford County Sheriff's Office at 1-800-733-1421.
+Click HERE for a news article.

 TOWN OF HANOVER

 21 FERRY ROAD

 TELEPHONE (207) 364-8200

 FAX (207) 364-8222

 MONDAY- - - - - - - 5:00 PM - 7:00 PM

 TUESDAY- - - - - - -8:00 AM - NOON